facebook/lexical/packages/lexical-website-new/docs/concepts/nodes.md

 As mentioned above, Lexical exposes three base nodes that can be extended.

 > Did you know?
-Nodes such as `ElementNode` are already extended in the core by Lexical, such as `PargraphNode` and `RootNode`!
+Nodes such as `ElementNode` are already extended in the core by Lexical, such as `ParagraphNode` and `RootNode`!

 ### Extending `ElementNode`